 The Peacebuilders' Exchange

-It’s the first workshop of its type to bring together young leaders from across the developing world and Europe.
+It was the first workshop of its type to bring together young leaders from across the developing world and Europe.

 After five days of activities, talks and training in London, where we're working with our partners at St Ethelburga's and Lambeth Palace, the participants had a brief encounter visit in another UK diocese.
 Church partners in Barking, Belfast, Newcastle, Nottingham, Wigan and York introduced the young leaders to local projects working in fractured communities to build trust and challenge violent behaviour and attitudes.